wshager/frink/README.md

 ### Constructors

 #### e(qname, children) ⇒ <code>VNode</code>
 Creates an element.
-Note that this function is lazy: the VNode is just a temporary reference that will be actualized by its parent VNode.
+Note that this function is *lazy*: the VNode is just a temporary reference to a function.
+The element will be actualized when its parent VNode calls the function.

 | Param  | Type                | Description  |
 | ------ | ------------------- | ------------ |